Get found. Get booked. Our proven solar SEO strategies, keywords, schema, content, and backlinks that turn Google searches into real customers.

 When your Google Business Profile is optimized, your solar company starts appearing in Maps results, and that’s where local customers are ready to book.

 To rank well, every page on your solar website needs original, high-value content that speaks directly to what homeowners and building owners care about most.
-Avoid duplicates and keep each page focused on intent.
+Avoid duplicates, use readable text, and keep each page focused on intent.

 Rule #1: Use keywords strategically: Include your main keywords in headings (H1–H3) to help Google understand page structure and relevance.